StefanMathis/dyn_quantity/README.md

 This crate is based around the [`DynQuantity`] struct, which represents a physical quantity at runtime via its numerical value and the exponents of the involved SI base units.
-The latter are fields of the struct [`UnitExponents`], which in turn is a field of [`DynQuantity`].
+The latter are fields of the struct [`Unit`], which in turn is a field of [`DynQuantity`].

 The [`DynQuantity`] offers the following features: